ImpulseSID/Spot-to-YTM/README.md

 You will be asked for your Spotify playlist URL/ID, and for the YouTube Music playlist name and description (optional).
 The script will migrate your playlist and report any tracks that could not be matched.

+**How matching works:**

+- Each track is searched on YouTube Music using a strict fuzzy match.
+- If strict matching fails, a relaxed search is attempted.
+- Relaxed matches are indicated in the output as `🟡 Relaxed match`.
+- Tracks that cannot be matched are reported at the end.

 ---

 ## Notes

+- Tracks are transferred **one by one** for reliability; batch transfer is not used.
 - Fuzzy matching is used to find the best possible match for each track.
+- If a track cannot be found with strict matching, a relaxed search is attempted and reported.
 - Some tracks may not be found or matched accurately due to naming or availability differences.
 - Your credentials and browser headers are required for authentication.